From mild and mellow, to bold and spicy, garlic is a culinary treasure. Use it raw or cooked to add distinctive flavor.

 Keep moist but not soggy.
 Decrease water as harvest nears to prevent decay of outside layers or "wrappers."
 In wet climates or poorly drained soils, grow in a raised bed to increase drainage.
 In areas where the soil does not freeze, or the soil thaws during the winter, keep soil moderately moist.

-Full sun is ideal but they will also grow in part shade.
+Full sun is ideal but garlic will also grow in part shade.

 Remove weeds regularly to reduce competition for water and nutrients.
-In spring, most hardneck garlic will produce a tall stem with a curlicue at the top and a swollen flower bud at the end; however, some do not produce a scape at all in mild winter climates.
+In spring, most hardneck garlic will produce a tall stem with a curlicue at the top and a flower bud at the end; however, in mild winter climates, some will not.
 This flower stalk, called a "scape", should be removed to keep the plant's energy focused on bulb growth.
 Scapes can be eaten, and have a milder flavor than the garlic cloves.
-On occasion, softneck garlic can also produce a scape due to drought or cold stress, the scape should also be removed in this case.
+On occasion, softneck garlic can also produce a scape due to drought or cold stress; the scape should also be removed in this case.

-After planting, apply 2"-4" of mulch (e.g., straw, untreated grass clippings, shredded leaves) to maintain moisture, insulate the cloves and any green shoots that sprout through the winter, and help prevent frost heave.
+After planting, apply 2"-4" of mulch (e.g., straw, untreated grass clippings, shredded leaves) to maintain moisture, insulate the cloves and any green shoots that sprout through the winter, and help prevent frost from heaving bulbs closer to the soil surface.
 Loosen mulch in spring to allow shoots to push through thick or compacted mulch.
 In very cold climates, remove mulch after the last hard freeze of later winter/spring to allow soil to warm.
 Reapply mulch after shoots emerge.